JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 Suppose that the mission is "[MissionDir]\[Mission].tie".
 To define a stats profile for a craft, create a file named "[MissionDir]\[Mission]_StatsProfiles.txt" or create a section named "[StatsProfiles]" in "[MissionDir]\[Mission].ini".
+Or create a file named "FlightModels\StatsProfiles.txt" or create a section named "[StatsProfiles]" in "FlightModels\default.ini".
 The format is
 CraftOptName_fgc_# = ProfileName
 PlayerSpeedPercent = integer